miuk1/dsa/README.md

 # Data Structures and Algorithms - Python, JavaScript, and Golang

-This folder contains implementations of data structures and algorithms in Python, JavaScript, and Golang.
+## Introduction

+In this folder, you will find various data structures and algorithms implemented in different programming languages.
+The goal is to provide a reference for those who are learning to code and want to see how these data structures and algorithms are implemented in different languages.

 ## Table of Contents